 - It may extinguish your fire.

-How to Make Your Soaking Chunks Last Longer (Without Soaking Them)
+How to Make Your Smoking Chunks Last Longer (Without Soaking Them)

 The Bottom Line on Soaking Smoking Chunks

-It’s not uncommon for pitmasters to soak their smoking chunks in water before adding them to their smoker or grill.
+It’s not uncommon for backyard chefs to soak their smoking chunks in water before adding them to their smoker or grill.
 The general idea is that soaking smoking chunks makes them burn more slowly and produce more smoke.
-As revealed in this blog post, though, pre-soaked smoking chunks don’t burn any slower than unsoaked smoking chunks, nor do they produce more smoke.
-They both burn at roughly the same rate while producing a similar amount of smoke in the process.
+As revealed in this blog post, though, pre-soaked smoking chunks do not produce a better experience.
+If anything, the experience is worse!

-Find the best quality smoking chunks by visiting our online store today.
-Cutting Edge Firewood offers a variety of high-quality smoking chunks, including white oak, hickory, cherry, pecan and whiskey, all of which will allow you to smoke delicious meat.
-We offer complimentary shipping for our smoking chunk products across the United States.
+You can enjoy longer cook times by choosing the best quality wood chunks for smoking, available on our online store today.
+Cutting Edge Firewood offers a variety of ultra-premium smoking chunks, including white oak, hickory, cherry, pecan and whiskey, all of which will allow you to smoke delicious meat.
+We even offer complimentary shipping for our smoking chunk products across the United States.